flywheel-apps/freesurfer-recon-all/README.md

 [Obtaining a license is free](https://surfer.nmr.mgh.harvard.edu/registration.html).
 If you select a file here, it will by copied into the $FSHOME directory when the gear runs before launching recon-all.

+### Expert Options File (optional)
+A user-created file containing special options to include in the command string.
+The file should contain as the first item the name of the command, and the items following it on rest of the line will be passed as the extra options.
+See [Freesurfer documentation](https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all#ExpertOptionsFile) for more information and examples.

 ### t1w_anatomical_2 .. t1w_anatomical_5 (optional)
 Additional anatomical NIfTI files.
 These will be averaged together to provide for better motion correction.